maravilloso/notes/Python3.md

 4
 ```
 ## Speed up by using ``@cache`` decorator
-Whenever you have an asumed expensive calculation:
+Whenever you have an assumed expensive calculation:
 ```python
 from functools import cache